AI Tools for Marketing

 • Enterprise compliance certifications (SOC 2, GDPR, ISO 27001)

-• 120+ languages with native-sounding voices
+• Wide language coverage with native-sounding voices

 • Custom avatars available